 As the name implies, these loans are the type of short-term credit.
 Borrowers are usually required to pay back the loan in a period of a month to up to a year depending on the agreement.
 Payday loans have shorter repayment periods of anything from 2-4 weeks and are usually settled in just one instalment.

 The repayment will be collected by your lender, and they will debit your repayment sum including any interest and additional monthly fees from your bank account each month on your prearranged date.

 Quick loans can be a good option to have in case you need financial help in case of an emergency or for an unexpected expense.
 You are able to get a quick loan regardless of whether you have good or bad credit, and they are safer than looking for a no credit check loan.

 What happens if I can't make a repayment?

 If you take out a loan then your lender will take your repayment straight out of your bank account, however, if you do not have enough funds in your bank account, then they have other ways for lenders to get their money back.
 They will either keep trying to debit the funds from your account until they get the money.
 Or if you had a guarantor when you first took out the loan, then they will take the money you owe from their bank account and either way you will still occur a late payment charge because of this.

 Checklist before you apply

 Quick loans can be an excellent financing solution if you find yourself in a situation where you need a vital source of money and other options are not available or suitable enough for your needs.
 However, before you opt for a loan, you need to be aware of the circumstances surrounding such a financing option.
 It is therefore essential that you consider the implications of a loan correctly and that you complete this checklist we've comprised before you sign that loan agreement!
-Show More »
+Read More »

 Do your research